 For starters, the drama was filled with plot-holes that became more of an issue as time went by.
 Lee Jong Suk’s character was actually made up and drawn by Han Hyo Joo’s character.
 In a way, she was his God and she created him.

-The father well aware of what his daughter’s ideal type was went ahead and chose him over his own life when he was just a drawing.
+The father well aware of his daughter’s ideal man went ahead and chose him over his own life when he was just a drawing.

 Do you get me?